QuentinRa/blog.quentinra.dev/info/networking/index.md

 <details class="details-e">
 <summary>Classless Inter-Domain Routing (CIDR)</summary>
 <div class="row row-cols-md-2"><div>

 It is a way to write/share an IP address along the number of bits of the fixed part.
 The syntax is `ip/n`, such as `192.168.0.0/12`.

 * `ip` is the network address
 * `n` is the amount of fixed bits

+> Traditionally, before CIDR, n could only be 8, 16, or 24.
+They were called A-class, B-class, and C-class networks, used by big, medium, small scale organisation.
+Unfortunately, there was a very fast shortage of B-class networks, which leads to CIDR, and it's flexible network size.
 </div><div>

 We have the address `01001101001000011110000100000000` (`77.33.225.0`).
 We were told that there is 24 fixed bits.